ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * *Evasion* ("do/infer the wrong thing").
-  In an evasion attack, the attacker provides a modified input to an ML system's classifier during inference so it's misclassified while keeping the modification as small as possible.
-  (Nicolae et al, 2019)
+  In an evasion attack, the attacker provides a modified input to an ML system's classifier during inference so it's misclassified while keeping the modification as small as possible (Nicolae et al, 2019).
   For example, an attacker might create subtle markings in a road to convince a self-driving car to unexpectedly swerve into oncoming traffic.
   Such modified inputs are sometimes called *adversarial inputs*.